 What can be learned

-This test can detect the presence of H. pylori as a small amount of a substance (C13– urea) is ingested and mixed with orange juice.
-During the test, the the C13-urea is broken down by H. pylori, so if an infection is present, the chemical will be detectable in breath.
+This breath test can detect the presence of H. pylori.
+A small amount of the substance, C13– urea, is ingested and mixed with orange juice.
+During the test, the C13-urea is broken down by H. pylori; if an infection is present, the chemical will be detectable in breath.

 Without exception, every staff member was friendly, helpful and patient with me.
 I was nervous about the procedure.
 A big thank you to you all.
 I will make a point to spread the word about how good your company is.Manchester Patient